equivalent/scrapbook2/archive/blogs/2014-02-setting-up-rbenv.md

 ...and you can install those dependencies for not listed Ubuntu versions (e.g.: 13.10)

-Install ruby of your choice
+(next) Install ruby of your choice

 ```bash
 rbenv install 2.1.1